gocardless/callcredit-ruby/README.md

 Callcredit.perform_check([:id_enhanced, :credit_score], data_hash)
 ```

-NOTE: Currently, this gem only supports checks on the payer's personal
-information (other information won't be passed through to Callcredit).
-Extending the gem should be trivial if Callcredit have given you access to
-other checks.

 ### Parsing responses

 Unless you've set the "raw" argument to true in your config, checks called by